 Lightroom only works with files in regular Finder folders.
 So it’s very important to make sure that in Aperture all your photos are “referenced”, that is in normal Finder folders rather than “managed” inside the Aperture library.

 Aperture’s File > Relocate Originals (“Masters” in earlier versions of Aperture) is the menu command to move any managed files from the Aperture library or vault and put them into regular folders.

 Choose a folder in Pictures or somewhere sensible, and then tell Aperture how it should create subfolders.

-If you want your Aperture project structure to be reflected in the new folder structure, or if you want a date-based folder structure, Relocate Originals / Masters has suitable options.
+If you want your Aperture project structure to be reflected in the new folder structure, or want a date-based folder structure, Relocate Originals / Masters has suitable options.